 3-D Movie Rendering of Actin-labeled RAFT Cell

 Volume rendering of Stage-III Amoeboflagellate of Physarum polycephalum in which polymeric (F-) actin was labelled with Rhodamine-Phalloidin.
 The cell was imaged by confocal microscopy (BioRad MRC600) and the Z-series data set was used to construct the movie shown here.
 The cell is seen with its long axis parallel to the substratum and oriented approximately in the "y" direction, with the anterior of the cell (A - anterior flagellae not seen) at the top of the field.
 The dark oval space (*) reflects the absence of actin from the nucleus.
 Actin is concentrated in a flattened projection (the "ridge" = R) extending from one side ("dorsal") of the cell, as well as in a cluster of "posterior spots" (P) that correspond to the point at which the transforming cell makes transient adhesions with the substratum.
-The movie clip begins with the cell viewed as in the upper left figure, shows the cell "rotating" to the orientation in the upper right figure, and then - after a slight pause - rotating back to the beginning of the animation sequence.
+The movie clip begins with the cell viewed as in the upper left figure, shows the cell "rotating" to the orientation in the upper right figure, and then - after a slight pause - "jumping" back to the beginning of the animation sequence.

 Last updated March 26, 2002.